Total before discount: | $0.00 USD |

 According to the Brundtland Commission, which first introduced the concept back in 1987, sustainability is ‘meeting the needs of the present without compromising the ability of future generations to meet their own needs’.

 Since the industrial revolution, human activities have caused increasing harm to the natural world and ecosystems upon which we ourselves depend.
-So much so scientists have dubbed this era the ‘Anthropocene.’
-If this continues unchecked then it could potentially result in our own demise, or at least a lower standard of living for many people worldwide.
+So much so scientists have dubbed this era the ‘Anthropocene’ If this continues unchecked then it could potentially result in our own demise, or at significantly lower standard of living for many people worldwide.
 Therefore, with our sustainability hats on, we have to modify our behaviour to protect the environment for future generations.

 Social sustainability means ensuring that universal human rights are upheld and the basic needs of all people are met.
 People are able to lead productive and safe lives free from discrimination and exploitation.